brunoebernardi/eks-rancher-tf/README.md

 2. In order for Terraform to run operations on your behalf, you must install and configure the AWS CLI tool.
 Please refer [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) for installation instructions.

-3. AWS IAM should be installed and configure to provide correct authentication on EKS cluster.
+3. AWS IAM should be installed and configured to provide correct authentication on EKS cluster.
 Please refer [here](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) for installation instructions.

 4. Git should be installed on the local or remote computer which is used for cloning the repository as mentioned above.
 Please refer the git installation guide [here](https://github.com/git-guides/install-git).